How to start selling products online

 Our success came with a lot of learning and honestly many stressful breakdowns along the way, the road is not always easy but some things are worth the stress and hard work, right?
 Before starting this tough journey, (not trying to discourage you at all) it is important to be honest with yourself as rewards from sales will not always help you keep going, our team found the key to going full-time is making sure you find your passion before starting.
 Our guide below is to help with the avoidable mistakes and stress so many creators encounter starting to sell online and to give back to a community that helped us.
 Yourstuffmade was built off our excitement to see as many talented creators share their work and to live their passions full-time! :)

-Here is a breakdown of the most important tips to successfully sell your products online, to learn how to sell offline, simply visit our "How to start selling products offline" blog. (coming soon)
+Here is a breakdown of the most important tips to successfully sell your products online and to learn how to sell offline, simply visit our "How to start selling products offline" blog. (coming soon)

-The two main methods to sell online is through a marketplace website or a private website.
+The two main methods to sell online are through a marketplace website or a private website.

 Popular marketplace websites include (click the links to find out more)